How to recover your architecture after drift and erosion

 To combat the accumulation of ADT, two proactive and manageable strategies can be particularly effective:

-1. Implement Architectural Observability: Begin by conducting a thorough inventory of your existing architecture.
+(1) Implement real-time architecture visibility: Begin by conducting a thorough inventory of your existing architecture.
 This helps assess the extent of architectural drift from the original design and identify any instances of architectural erosion.
-Tools that automatically map system components can significantly streamline this process (Multiplayer is currently working on this - stay tuned!).
+Tools that automatically map system components can significantly streamline this process.

-As the development landscape evolves with technologies like SaaS, APIs, and No-Code/Low-Code platforms, building applications has become more accessible than ever.
-However, this ease of creation often leads to increased complexity in software systems, making them difficult to manage and understand.
-This complexity can slow down teams as they navigate through mazes of technical debt, dependencies, and bugs, causing them to miss opportunities to adapt to changes in the market.
+Building applications has become more accessible than ever.
+But, this ease of creation often leads to increased complexity in software systems, making them difficult to manage and understand.
+This complexity can slow down teams as they navigate, with little visibility, through mazes of technical debt, dependencies, and bugs, causing them to miss opportunities to adapt to changes in the market.

 The maintenance of software systems often boils down to their economic value.
 Decision-makers frequently weigh whether it's more cost-effective to rewrite an entire system or to continue maintaining and updating the existing one, despite the challenges involved.

-However, investing in thoughtful upfront design and implementing architectural observability can drastically reduce architectural debt, making it more manageable and strategically addressable.
+However, investing in real-time architecture visibility and collaborative debugging can drastically reduce architectural debt, making it more manageable and strategically addressable.
 These measures can shift the economic balance, making it more viable to maintain and evolve existing systems as business needs change.